 - attention to detail;

-- some knowledge of digital humanities communities and current discourses;
+- knowledge of and/or involvement in digital humanities communities and current discourses;

 - some knowledge of social media platforms such as Twitter and Facebook.